-Iduronate-2-sulfatase, Blood Spot
+Iduronate-2-Sulfatase, Blood Spot

 Method Description Describes how the test is performed and provides a method-specific reference

-Whole blood is collected on filter paper.
+Whole blood is collected on a blood spot card.
 A 3-mm (one-eighth-inch) disk is punched out of the dried blood spot (DBS) into a microcentrifuge tube and 100 mcL of 0.2%, heat/pH inactivated bovine serum albumin is added as a preincubation extraction which takes place on an orbital shaker for 30 minutes at 37 degrees C. Ten mcL of the extraction liquid is combined with 20 mcL of 1.25 mM 4-methylumbelliferyl-alpha-Ido-A-2S in acetate buffer as the substrate in a black 96-well plate (30 mcL total volume plus DBS).
 A blank is prepared using only preincubation extraction liquid, substrate, and filter paper punch containing no blood (30 mcL total volume plus blank punches).
 All patients, controls, and blanks are set up in duplicate (extraction liquid from each of the microcentrifuge tubes).
 After the incubation period (24 hours at 37 degrees C), 40 mcL of 0.2 M sodium phosphate/0.1 M citric acid, pH 4.5 and 10 mcL of LEBT solution (lysosomal enzymes purified from bovine testis) are added to the same plate.
 After a second incubation (24 hours at 37 degrees C), 200 mcL of stop buffer (0.5 M NaHCO/0.5 M NaCO plus 0.025% Triton X-100, pH 10.7) is added to all wells (patients, quality control, blanks, calibrators).
 Calibrators are prepared and analyzed on every plate to calculate enzyme activity results based on fluorescence units in patient wells versus calibrators.
-The calibration is derived from 4-methylumbelliferone that is serially diluted manually in the plate, with the highest calibrator being equivalent to an enzyme activity of 3.125 nmol/mL blood/hr.
+The calibration is derived from 4-methylumbelliferone that is serially diluted manually in the plate, with the highest calibrator being equivalent to an enzyme activity of 3.125 nmol/hour/mL.
 The plate is then ready to be read using the spectrofluorometer.
 Fluorescence readings for duplicate wells are averaged, and the average fluorescence is used to calculate the enzyme activity result.(Civallero G, Michelin K, de Mari J, et al: Twelve different enzyme assays on dried-blood filter paper samples for detection of patients with selected inherited lysosomal storage diseases.
 Clin Chim Acta 2006;372:98-102)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information